8 of the Best Lakes and Swimming Holes in the Bay Area

-Don’t get us wrong, we love the Pacific for its dramatic beauty, but the rough surf and frigid waters aren’t exactly swimmer-friendly.
-So we found six spots within driving distance of the city where the temps are hot and the water is perfect for cooling off.
+Don’t get us wrong, we love the Pacific for its dramatic beauty, but the rough surf and frigid ocean temps aren’t exactly swimmer-friendly.
+So we found eight spots within driving distance of the city where the weather is hot and the water is perfect for cooling off.
 From popular dips just a short hike from the road to secluded swims that require more of a trek into the wilderness, we’ve got options for every kind of summer adventure.
 Here are the best lakes and swimming holes in the Bay Area.

 Protected from the chilly coast in Point Reyes is this idyllic lake bordered by trees and rolling hills.
 You’ll have to hike about three miles in (watch out for poison oak), but once you get there, you’ll have all afternoon to float on a raft or test out the rope swing at this unofficial swimming spot.